Restorative Practices

 Defining Restorative Practices

 In a meta-analysis of more than 100 studies (Marzano, 2003), Marzano found that the quality of teacher-student relationships is the key for all other aspects of classroom management.
-On average, teachers who had high-quality relationships with their students had 31 percent fewer discipline problems, rule violations, and related problems over a year's time than did teachers who did not have high-quality relationships with their students.
-The most effective teacher-student relationships are characterized by specific teacher behaviors: exhibiting appropriate levels of dominance; exhibiting appropriate levels of cooperation; and being aware of high-needs students.
+Teachers who had high-quality relationships with their students had 31 percent fewer discipline problems, rule violations, and related problems over a year's time than did teachers who did not have high-quality relationships with their students.
+The most effective teacher-student relationships are characterized by specific teacher behaviors: exhibiting appropriate levels of dominance, cooperation, and being aware of high-needs students.

 Source: Hattie, J. (2009).
 Visible Learning: A Synthesis of Over 800 Meta-Analyses On Achievement.
 Routledge.

-Further, research on adverse childhood experiences and trauma highlight the importance of support systems and realtionships to help mitigate the negative on child health and student achievement.
+Further, research on adverse childhood experiences and trauma highlights the importance of support systems and relationships to help mitigate the negative on child health and student achievement.